The Controversy Around Autism and Neurodiversity

 Some people see the autism community as exclusively autistic people, while others see the community as consisting of autistic people, family members, close friends, and caregivers.
 Personally, I embrace that wider membership, but I understand the thinking of those who wish for a narrower definition.

 The question of what to seek as a goal is tougher.
 Many autistic people feel that we’ve moved beyond awareness and it’s time for acceptance.
-I wish that were universally true, but I still see very widespread ignorance of what autism really is, once outside my circle of acquaintances.
+I wish that were universally true, but I still see very widespread ignorance of what autism really is once I'm outside my circle of acquaintances.
 The broad public does not know much more about autism than they do about epilepsy or multiple sclerosis, just to name two examples.
 As much as I wish otherwise, we still have a public education job ahead of us, to achieve broad and meaningful autism awareness.

-Autism acceptance has been the goal of self advocates for almost twenty years.
+Autism acceptance has been the goal of self advocates for almost 20 years.
 Jim Sinclair asked for acceptance "as we are" back in 1993, but we still have a long way to go to achieve that.
 Sinclair may have found acceptance, but that’s not true for many of us even now.
 Every year a new crop of parents wrestles with acceptance of their newly diagnosed children, and the misalignment between the child of their fantasy or dream, and what appears a hard reality.
 Some get there quickly; others never do.

 Many autistics believe that autism is an inborn neurological difference, and as such, is not subject to cure.
 To those of us who hold that view, the healthiest path is to accept the way we are and make the best life we can.
 Other autistics reject that idea and hold on to the hope for a cure.